zzzprojects/docs/html-agility-pack.net/pages/documentations/parser/from-browser.md

 # From Browser

-## Load Html From Browser
+## Load HTML From Browser

-HtmlWeb.Load method gets an HTML document from a web browser.
+HtmlWeb.Load method retrieves an HTML document from a web browser.
 It makes it possible to wait for JavaScript to be run by customizing the isBrowserScriptCompleted parameter.

 ### Example

-The following example loads an Html from the WebBrowser and waits until the text is set for the DIV.
+The following example loads an HTML from the WebBrowser and waits until the text is set for the DIV.

 ```csharp
 using System.Windows.Forms;